 Imagine walking into a bank where you know Bill Gates has an account and trying to withdraw $1 million.
 The teller asks for your ID, which you don’t have because you’re not Bill Gates.
-But instead of turning you away you’re asked, “Well, what’s the name of the city of you were born in?”
-That is information which is much easier to obtain, and seems like a terrible method to secure assets.
+But instead of turning you away, you’re asked, “Well, what’s the name of the city of you were born in?”
+That is information that is much easier to obtain and seems like a terrible method to secure assets.

 3. Do Away With SMS Two-Factor Authentication

 Two-factor, or even multi-factor, authentication is a must, to be sure.
 But biometrics, like fingerprint or retinal scanning, is a much better way to protect your account—and it isn’t the kind of futuristic sci-fi tech of tomorrow that it used to be.
 Tomorrow is already here.

 Doing it over SMS is a pretty poor way of going about it.
 As far as obstacles go, sending authorization codes to a cell phone via text is like asking a horse to jump over a six-inch high hurdle.
 As this post shows, someone who’s smart enough to get a hold of your password is plenty clever enough to figure out a way around text-based auth codes.